autobrr/omegabrr/README.md

 # OMEGABRR

-Gathers shows from the arrs and puts into filter in autobrr.
+Omegabrr transforms monitored shows, movies, books and music from arrs into autobrr filters.
+It also supports adding titles from custom lists to autobrr filters.

 ## Config